Nivel’s mission is ‘Research for better care’. How do we carry out this mission?

 Nivel’s activities include the collation and publication of existing knowledge and evidence in scientific, professional and policy journals, reports, bibliographies, reviews, summaries and fact sheets.
 Nivel has a statutory obligation to publish the results of all its activities.

-Interested to explore the options of doing research with Nivel?
+Interested in exploring the options of doing research together with Nivel?
+Or in more information about Nivel as national research institute?
 Please feel free to contact us:

-- Our manager International Projects Inge van Houdt: [E] firstname.lastname@example.org,[T]+31 30 2729 665 can tell you more about out ongoing international projects and about the options of cooperating with Nivel as partner in healthcare services research.
+- Our head of research unit Primary Care and of Support International Research Jeroen Hasselaar will tell you more about out ongoing international projects and about cooperating with Nivel as partner in health services research.